XBeeInternetGateway/XIG/README.txt

      help or xig://help:   displays this file
      quit or xig://quit:   quits program
-     abort or xig://abort: aborts the current session
+     abort or xig://abort: aborts the current session time or xig://time:   returns the current time in ISO format

      http://<host/path> retrieves a URL
      https://<host/path> retrieves a secure URL